blambeau/phd/writing/NOTES.md

     -> avoid wrong phrasing "the definition XXX, from [YYY]" if not the same semantics

-  * Add another running example in the background or immediately in chapter 3?

-    -> add it to chapter 3 + add motivation for multiple case studies

   * Section 2.2.2: 	Consistency rules are not introduced anymore.

     -> not discussed so far